-A doctoral student who fails the comprehensive examination the second time may petition for a third examination, and the petition must show a plan of action wherein the petitioner will endeavor to improve his/her chances for satisfactorily completing the examination failed.
-The chairperson of the student's doctoral committee, the department head, the Dean of the College of Education, and the Dean of the Graduate School must approve the petition.
+A doctoral student who fails the comprehensive examination the second time may petition for a third examination and the petition must show a plan of action wherein the petitioner will endeavor to improve his/her chances for satisfactorily completing the examination failed.
+The chairperson of the student's doctoral committee, the department head, the Dean of the relevant college or school, and the Dean of the Graduate School must approve the petition.

-A student who fails to pass the doctoral comprehensive examination or any part of it after the third attempt will be automatically discontinued as a student in the Doctor of Education degree program.
+A student who fails to pass the doctoral comprehensive examination or any part of it after the third attempt will be automatically discontinued as a student in the relevant doctoral program.